davidlamt/davidltran.com/src/posts/migrating-to-gatsby-and-netlify/index.md

 Oh man, how I wish I would have discovered [Netlify](https://www.netlify.com/) sooner.

-This service made setting up automatic deployment and HTTPs so easy.
+This service made setting up automatic deployment and HTTPS so easy.
 I "configured" (clicked a button) Netlify to automatically rebuild and deploy my site when changes are pushed to the master branch on my site's [GitHub repository](https://github.com/davidlamt/davidtranscend-com-gatsby).

 Long gone are my days of setting up webhooks to automatically pull in changes and rebuild my site.